-The Haupert Institute for Agricultural Studies’ agricultural education program prepares students for licensure in secondary or middle school settings.
+The Agricultural Studies Program's agricultural education program prepares students for licensure in secondary or middle school settings (5-12).
 Huntington University is one of only two higher education institutions in Indiana that offer four-year degrees in agriculture.

 Although there are more than 150 high schools in Indiana offering agriculture, there is a shortage of agricultural instructors in the state and nationwide.
 As such, HU is uniquely positioned to train future agriculture teachers from a faith-based perspective in a small-college environment.